 To vet all intentions from members to stand as Trustees and to approve or reject such intentions.

 Resignation of a Committee Member or Office Bearer must be received in writing by the Secretary or President giving 30 days notice.
-This Notice does not apply if resignation is because of serious illnesswith them.
+This Notice does not apply if resignation is because of serious illness of a Committee Member of someone who has a close relationship with them.

 DUTIES AND POWERS OF OFFICE BEARERS